hummingbot/hummingbot-site/docs/news/hbot.md

 ### CoinAlpha Investors (37.9%)

-CoinAlpha’s investors have played a key role in supporting the creation and development of the Hummingbot code base.
+CoinAlpha’s investors have played a key role in supporting the creation and development of the Hummingbot codebase.
 The Hummingbot codebase originated as the proprietary software stack for a quantitative hedge fund operated by CoinAlpha from 2017-2018.
 Afterwards, CoinAlpha investors supported the decision to modularize and streamline the codebase in order to enable community contribution starting in April 2019, as well as the subsequent 2 ½ years of operation and development as an open source project.
 As such, the Hummingbot codebase represents substantial intellectual property value that is being transferred from CoinAlpha to the Hummingbot Foundation.

 CoinAlpha’s equity holders represents a diverse group of angel investors, crypto funds, and traditional venture capital firms.
 As such, the Foundation values their guidance, input, and continued involvement with the Hummingbot open source project going forward, and the Foundation expects to continue to benefit from the active participation of this constituency.